puldavid87/CNN_Architectures_Benchmarking_Edge_Devices/README.md

 ## Results

+These results are focused on the accuracy metric when the above-mentioned CNN architectures were trained and tested with some IoT datasets.

 ### Model configuration 1:

+In this configuration, some results were promising, especially with Efficient and Inception architectures.

 | Model |	Birds Detection | 	Waste classification | 	Solar Panels crack detection | 	Tomato illness detection |	Satellite imagery |
 |-------|-------|-----------|---------|----------|------------|